MrChamp/FIModule4Project/README.md

 # Bitcoin Weighted Price Forecast
 <p>This project is an attempt to forecast the monthly weighted price of the cryptocurrency Bitcoin.
-It is an assignment submission for the Flatiron school module 4 project.</p>
+It uses the SARIMA time series forecasting method, as well as Facebook Prophet.
+The data was obtained from <a href="https://www.kaggle.com/mczielinski/bitcoin-historical-data">Kaggle</a>.
+This is an assignment submission for the Flatiron school module 4 project.</p>

 ## Getting Started
 <p>Both files are in the .ipynb format and were made in Jupyter Lab using the dark theme; so color schemes may be difficult to see on lighter themed environments.</br></br>